Tan Ikram: Legal career

-Ikram started as a magistrates' clerk and joined Booth Bennett Solicitors in 1993.
-He became a partner at IBB Solicitors in 1997.
-From 2007 to 2009, he was a consultant at ABV Solicitors, practising as an advocate in criminal prosecution and defence work.
+Ikram started as a magistrates' clerk and joined Booth Bennett Solicitors (later IBB Solicitors) in 1993.
+He became a partner at IBB Solicitors in 1997 and from 2007 to 2009, he was a consultant at ABV Solicitors.

-Ikram was appointed as a deputy district judge (Magistrates' Court) in 2003 and district judge (Magistrates' Court) in 2009.
+Ikram was appointed as a Deputy District Judge (Magistrates' Court) in 2003 and district judge (Magistrates' Court) in 2009.
 In 2015, he was appointed as an associate judge on the Sovereign Base Areas in Cyprus.
 In 2017, he was appointed deputy senior district judge (Magistrates' Court).